-Continuing to develop "off-the-shelf" cell immunotherapies and progress two cell therapies to the clinic within five years.
+Continuing to develop "off-the-shelf" cell immunotherapies and progress allogeneic cell therapies to the clinic.
 We continue to develop our "off-the-shelf" (allogeneic) platform, which is broadly applicable to cell therapies, both internally and in collaboration with our partners Astellas and Genentech.
-The first allogeneic product includes a SPEAR T-cell targeting MAGE-A4 and a second allogeneic product includes a HiT targeting mesothelin (partnered with Astellas).

 Continuing to improve our manufacturing and patient supply processes to optimize how we deliver our cell therapies to patients.
 Our integrated cell therapy capabilities enable us to continually enhance our cell and vector manufacturing and supply processes which we believe will ultimately enable us to treat patients quicker, at a lower cost and more effectively.
-We are planning to open a new manufacturing facility dedicated to allogeneic cell therapy manufacturing in 2022.
-This facility is co-located with our research facility in the U.K. Additionally we are expanding the manufacturing capacity in our existing autologous manufacturing facility in Philadelphia, Pennsylvania.
+We have manufacturing facilities in the U.K. and U.S. and our U.S. manufacturing facility has been expanded in anticipation, pending FDA approval, of commercialization of afami-cel for the treatment of synovial sarcoma.